 New software locking schemes have rendered even the latest generation of copy programs virtually unusable.
-LocksmithTM, Nibbles AwayTM and other "Nibble copiers" require complicated parameter settings, much patience and great effort to use.
+Locksmith[TM], Nibbles Away[TM] and other "Nibble copiers" require complicated parameter settings, much patience and great effort to use.
 More often than not, the results are disappointing.
 WILD-CARD is different.
 Rather than copying disks track by track, WILDCARD ignores the disk and any copy protection encrypted on it.
-Instead, WILDCARD

-Now you can make back-up copies of protected software with the push of a button.
+Instead, WILDCARD takes a snapshot of memory in your Apple[®] II.
+Now you can make back-up copies of protected software with